 A defined contribution plan (DCP) consists of a plan where both the employee and employer may make plan contributions, and these contributions are then invested into assets (usually stocks and mutual funds).
 At retirement, the employee is entitled to begin withdrawing funds from this plan (which usually happens as stocks, mutual funds, or other equities are sold).

 Contributions to these plans are usually made on a pre-tax basis, so that when distributions are made, taxes are due.
-One plan exception is a Roth 401(k) plan, in which contributions are made on an after-tax basis, but these plans are not usually offered by employers.
-Ultimately, the value of the DCP will be dependent upon how much is invested and how well the plan investments have performed.
+One exception is a Roth 401(k) plan, in which contributions are made on an after-tax basis, but these plans are not usually offered by employers.
+Ultimately, the value of the DCP will be dependent upon how much is invested and how well the plan investments perform.

 A defined benefit plan (DBP), on the other hand, specifies a formula for determining payouts to be made to an employee at retirement.
 The value of this plan is not tied to the value of the performance of any assets (such as stock) but rather is “defined” by the formula in the plan (which is usually tied to the number of years that an employee has worked for a company, the employee’s age at retirement, and the employee’s earnings with the company).